patrick-crawford/WEB422-Backup/notes/2019/about.md

 **Topic page**

-Each topic has its own page (e.g. intro-web-services, etc.).
+Each topic has its own page (e.g. intro-web-services, etc).

 Many topic pages will *guide* the reader to read (or go through) an external article, post, tutorial, or document.
 In this course, we will prefer to re-use excellent content that already exists, instead of content authored by the course professors.